gropdf

 -

-Print the document in landscape format.
+Orient the document in landscape format.

 -

-Set physical dimension of output medium.
+Set the physical dimensions of the output medium.

 This overrides the